How to clean a rusty toilet

 - Scrub the bowl with a toilet brush to loosen the soil

-- Turn the water supply back on
+- Turn the water supply back on and flush

 Always read label instructions before use.